 Can I apply to the IR/DR program as well as the DR program?

-This year, in addition to our IR/DR positions, we will also be accepting applications in our Diagnostic Radiology (DR) residency training program for 4 Advanced (A) positions.
-We have been officially approved for the ESIR designation available to diagnostic residents, which will allow ESIR-accepted residents to complete a one year Independent IR Residency instead of the traditional two year Independent IR Residency.
+This year, in addition to our IR/DR position, we will also be accepting applications in our Diagnostic Radiology (DR) residency training program for 4 Advanced (A) positions.
+We are approved for the ESIR designation available to diagnostic residents, which will allow ESIR-accepted residents to complete a one-year Independent IR Residency instead of the traditional two-year Independent IR Residency.
 Both IR/DR and DR program directors fully understand this and welcome applicants who have applied or are interested in both programs.

 If accepted for an interview, you will be specifically notified if the interview is for Diagnostic Radiology residency, Interventional Radiology residency, or both.
 Please note that to be accepted to interview for both, you need to have applied separately to both the IR and DR programs at RGH.

 Do you have ESIR designation for DR residents interested in IR?
 Will you offer the Independent IR residency?